puerco/lab/release-notes/final.md

 SIG Instrumentation standardized the structure of log messages and references to Kubernetes objects.
 Structured logging makes parsing, processing, storing, querying and analyzing logs easier.
 New methods in the klog library enforce log message structure.

+### EndpointSlices are now enabled by default

+EndpointSlices are an exciting new API that provides a scalable and extensible alternative to the Endpoints API.
+EndpointSlices track IP addresses, ports, readiness, and topology information for Pods backing a Service.

+In Kubernetes 1.19 this feature will be enabled by default with kube-proxy reading from EndpointSlices instead of Endpoints.
+Although this will mostly be an invisible change, it should result in noticeable scalability improvements in large clusters.
+It will also enable significant new features in future Kubernetes releases like Topology Aware Routing.

 ### Ingress graduates to General Availability

 SIG Network has graduated the widely used [Ingress API](https://kubernetes.io/docs/concepts/services-networking/ingress/) to general availability in Kubernetes 1.19.
 This change recognises years of hard work by Kubernetes contributors, and paves the way for further work on future networking APIs in Kubernetes.